 State enrolled nurses also benefit from lower premiums, and groups such as magistrates and teachers also tend to pay less than average.

-Historically, women were deemed to be safer drivers than men and paid less for car insurance as a consequence.
+Historically, women were deemed to be safer drivers than men and paid less for car insurance for women as a consequence.
 However, gender equality laws mean that the gap between the two no longer applies.

 Why jobs matter